 The Final Dividend subject to the approval of Members at the Annual General Meeting on30th June 2016 will be paid on or after 5th July 2016 to the Members whose names appearin the Register of Members as on the date of book closure i.e. from Friday 24th June2016 to Thursday 30th June 2016 (both days inclusive).
 The total dividend for thefinancial year including the proposed Final Dividend amounts to Rs.
 16/- per equityshare and will absorb Rs.
 4139.51 crores including Dividend Distribution Tax of Rs.677.25 crores.

 The Directors confirm that:

-in the preparation of the Annual Accounts the applicable accounting standardshave been followed and that no material departures have been made from the same;
+in the preparation of the annual accounts the applicable accounting standardshave been followed and that no material departures have been made from the same;

-they have selected such accounting policies and applied them consistently andmade judgements and estimates that are reasonable and prudent so as to give a true andfair view of the state of affairs of the Company at the end of the financial year and ofthe profits of the Company for that period;
+they have selected such accounting policies and applied them consistently andmade judgments and estimates that are reasonable and prudent so as to give a true andfair view of the state of affairs of the Company at the end of the financial year and ofthe profits of the Company for that period;

 they have taken proper and sufficient care for the maintenance of adequateaccounting records in accordance with the provisions of the Companies Act 2013 forsafeguarding the assets of the Company and for preventing and detecting fraud and otherirregularities;

 they have prepared the annual accounts on a going concern basis;